-It is expected that informal action will resolve most minor concerns however an Employee should be advised that if there is a repetition of such misconduct formal disciplinary action may be taken.
+It is expected that informal action will resolve most minor concerns regarding conduct however an Employee should be aware that if there is a repetition of such misconduct formal disciplinary action may be taken.

-10 Notifying an Employee of an allegation(s) against them
+10. Notifying an Employee of an allegation(s) against them

-An Employee will be notified of all allegation(s) or complaint(s) made against them at the earliest practical opportunity and advised of the procedure that will be followed.
+An Employee will be notified of all allegation(s) made against them at the earliest practical opportunity and advised of the procedure that will be followed.

-Prior to investigating an allegation it may not be possible or appropriate to be specific about the precise nature of the allegation at the outset - however the Employee will be given a broad indication of the nature of the complaint.
+It may not be possible or appropriate to be specific about the precise nature of the allegation(s) at the outset and prior to a investigating an allegation however the Employee will be given a broad indication of the nature of the concerns.

-Should the matter be addressed through a formal investigation or formal disciplinary action - then the Employee will be advised of the nature of the allegation in writing.
-They will also be advised that, should the allegation be upheld, formal disciplinary action may be taken.
+Should the matter be addressed through a formal Investigation or formal disciplinary process - then the Employee will be advised of the nature of the allegation in writing.

+They will also be advised that, should the allegation(s) be upheld, formal disciplinary action may be taken.